Niveditha-04/Niveditha-04.github.io/README.md

 ## Contact

-You can reach me through the contact form on the portfolio or connect with me on LinkedIn.
-The chatbot is also a good way to learn more about my work quickly.
+You can reach me through the email on the portfolio or connect with me on LinkedIn.
+The chatbot is also a good way to learn more about my work quickly